girishji/tmr-keyboard/notes/notes.md

 ----------------------------------------------------------------------
 todo:

-- left top key is 1u
+- LDO height is 1.1mm max, rp2040 is .9mm max, winbond memory is .8mm max,
+  crystal is .6mm max.
 - remove wall from left top and 2 keys on right top
 - fn key can be 1.25u
 - two holes in the front -- a pcb with standoffs to act as stopper (sometimes